rhythm-patel/Predicting-Flight-Delays/README.md

 # Running on your own device

-- First, you will need to install the necessary modules mentioned below:
+- First, you will have to install the necessary modules mentioned below:
   1. datetime
   2. numpy
   3. pandas